MicrosoftDocs/customer-insights/ci-docs/journeys/marketing-license.md

 - Dynamics 365 Finance
 - Dynamics 365 Commerce

-### Customer Insights - Journeys attach
+### Customer Insights attach

-If you have a qualifying Dynamics 365 app as listed above, you'll be able to purchase Customer Insights - Journeys attach at a reduced price.
+If you have a qualifying Dynamics 365 app as listed above, you'll be able to purchase Customer Insights attach at a reduced price.

 ## Step 2: Do you need additional instances?

-You can purchase additional Customer Insights - Journeys instances depending on your business needs.
+You can purchase additional Customer Insights instances depending on your business needs.
 The pricing depends on whether the environment will be for *production* or *non-production* use.
 Examples of non-production use include sandbox and test environments.
 Non-production apps retain the same functionality as production apps, so they're great for testing features before you move them to a production instance.

 > [!NOTE]
 > Each base license includes a Solution Only license.
-The Solution Only license includes all of the entities and solutions for Customer Insights - Journeys but doesn't include any of the marketing services.
+The Solution Only license includes all of the entities and solutions for Customer Insights but doesn't include any of the marketing services.
 This means that marketing capabilities aren't available in this option (including email creation, email delivery, segmentation, customer journeys, and more)
 >
 > The Solution Only license is intended for use in development and test environments when making customizations, solving compatibility issues, importing or exporting solutions, and doing other types of development and non-functional marketing testing.
 You can install Solution Only apps on as many environments as needed.
 >